Nick and Kysha Davies

 Nick and Kysha live in Lima, and support church leaders in Peru and other countries, who are undertaking MOCLAM training.

-Peru is the third largest country in South America, after Brazil and Argentina.
-With 32.4 million people, it is the fourth most populous country in South America.
+Peru is the third largest country by area in South America, after Brazil and Argentina.
+With 32.4 million people, it is the fourth most populous country.

 Lima, with 9.7 million people, is its capital city and it lies on the Pacific coast.
 Almost two-thirds of the population of Lima live in slums ringing the city.

 More than 80% of Peruvians speak Spanish as their native language.
 Latin America has a Roman Catholic history, and only about 11% of the population are Evangelicals.